Mr. Shickadance: Ventuura!

 - Dr. Chaos's tenant in Ghost Sweeper Mikami, due to him never really paying his rent.
 She does have some Pet the Dog moments in the "magic sweeping brooms" episode.

-- Peter Parker's second apartment, the one for much of the 1970s and 1980s, had a nasty landlady named Mamie Muggins.
-She was cranky, judgemental, and quick to issue threats.
+- Spider-Man: Peter Parker's second apartment, the one for much of the 1970s and 1980s, has a nasty landlady named Mamie Muggins.
+She was cranky, judgmental, and quick to issue threats.
 Though sometimes she showed a softer side, helping to furnish an apartment or being a protective aunt to her favorite niece.

 - Averted in, of all places, Sin City.
 Dwight and Wallace's landlady was actually pretty sweet and wanted both men to get a nice girlfriend.